baumanj/ccsubs/README.md

 * Add explicit check for potential matches
 * Mobile optimized layout
 * From an admin view of a user, links to their requests and availability pages.
+* Automatically decline a request when the date of the earlier shift has passed; only consider a request pending when both shifts are in the future.
+* Add tracking of when an swap offer was made.
+Nag the recipient if they don't respond in a couple days.

 Tryna's feedback:
 ☑︎ Be consisent: "create a request" vs "new request"